Capital.com vs OANDA 2026

 | Tier-4 Licenses | 2 | 1 |

-Capital.com’s pricing is slightly better than the industry average, highlighted by its average EUR/USD spread of 0.6712 pips in April 2024.
-That low spread makes it a strong choice for cost-conscious forex traders.
-Capital.com offers a universal account for retail clients and a professional account for eligible traders (note: professional clients do not receive the same regulatory protection as retail traders).
+Capital.com’s pricing is slightly better than the industry average.
+Its average EUR/USD spread was 0.6712 pips in April 2024, which is very low for commission-free trading and helps keep total costs down.
+Capital.com offers a universal account for retail traders and a professional account for eligible clients (note: professional status may come with fewer regulatory protections than retail status).

 | Feature |